Dear Campus ‘Ohana:

 From turning dark once more with troubled tears.

-One of the most poignant moments in world literature occurs in the Divine Comedy at the end of Book 2, Purgatory, when Dante’s beloved guide Virgil must leave him.
+One of the most poignant moments in world literature occurs in the Divine Comedy at the end Purgatory when Dante’s beloved guide Virgil must leave him.
 Virgil accompanies Dante as far as he can—to the outer limit of Heaven.
-But worlds without end Virgil cannot enter Paradise.
+But worlds without end, Virgil cannot enter Paradise.
 For Virgil is a virtuous but unbaptized pagan.
-And pagans, however virtuous, can never enter God’s full presence, never participate in the beatific vision: “never, never, never, never, never”—to borrow King Lear’s tragic lament over his dead daughter Cordelia.
+As such, he can never enter God’s full presence, never participate in the beatific vision: “never, never, never, never, never”—to borrow King Lear’s tragic lament over his dead daughter Cordelia.

 Therefore Dante weeps as he is about to enter Paradise, just as Eve wept when she left Eden.
-He weeps for the lost companionship of his sweetest father (dolcissimo patre), one who had been as dear to him on his journey as both a father and a mother.
+He weeps for the lost companionship of his sweetest father ( dolcissimo patre), one who had been as dear to him on his journey as both a father and a mother but who must return to Limbo on the outermost ring of Hell, there to dwell with other great souls and the spirits of unbaptized infants.

 My dear friend and former student Justin Collings recently read Dante’s Comedy to his older children every morning while he was on a sabbatical in Italy.
-They cried along with the poet when Dante turns around to discover that Vergil—Vergil, Vergil, beloved Vergil—is gone, gone forever, never to return.
+They cried along with the poet when Dante turns around to discover that Virgil—Virgil, Virgil, beloved Virgil—is gone, gone forever, never to return.

 Dante does the best he can for Virgil and, implicitly, for all righteous non-Christians.
 He permits him to come up to the very outskirts of Heaven.
 But no further!
 For Dante is bound by the doctrine of his church, which stipulates that baptism is required to enter the kingdom of God.

-Perhaps the boldest doctrine revealed to Joseph Smith is the doctrine of the redemption of the dead (see D&C 128:9) .
-It is also among the sweetest doctrines.
+Perhaps the boldest doctrine revealed to Joseph Smith is the doctrine of the redemption of the dead (see D&C 128:9).
+It is also among the sweetest doctrines of the Restoration.
 It is a doctrine calculated to cause the earth to “break forth in singing,” “the mountains [to] shout for joy,” and “the sun, moon, and the morning stars [to] sing together” (D&C 128: 22-23).
 The Prophet Joseph called it “the most glorious of all subjects belonging to the everlasting gospel” (D&C 128:17).

 It is a doctrine to dry Dante’s tears—and ours!—as the work of gathering goes forward in the temple for those on both sides of the veil.